Vanessa Bryant Posts Tribute to Daughter Gianna: 'God I Miss You'

 Vanessa Bryant is mourning the death of her 13-year-old daughter, Gianna.

 Vanessa's second eldest child died in a helicopter crash on Jan.
 26 alongside her father -- and Vanessa's husband of 18 years -- Kobe Bryant, and seven other victims.
-On Wednesday, 37-year-old Vanessa Instagrammed a photo of a memorial for Gianna featuring the number two, which was her jersey number for her Mamba Academy team, as well as red balloons.
+On Wednesday, 37-year-old Vanessa Instagrammed a photo from Gianna's jersey retirement ceremony featuring the number two, which was her jersey number for her Mamba Academy team, as well as red balloons.

 "My Gianna.
 God I miss you," Vanessa wrote.
 "I’ve been so lucky to have woken up to see your gorgeous face and amazing smile for 13 years.
 Wish it would’ve been until my last breath.
 Mommy loves you to the moon and back.
 Infinity plus 1. #2 #Mambacita #GigiBryant ❤️."